svenkreiss/svenkreiss.github.io/content/pages/about.md

 <!-- {% img img-thumbnail float-right http://www.gravatar.com/avatar/1838de72eb5ce4b000c41c06dedb52c4.png?s=180 %} -->
 {% img img-thumbnail float-right /images/me_nyc_square_500.jpeg 250 Sven Kreiss in front of Freedom Tower. %}

-I am a Data Scientist in New York City.
+I am a Data Scientist at [Wildcard](http://www.trywildcard.com/) in New York City.
 I recently earned a PhD in Particle Physics from [New York University (NYU)](http://physics.nyu.edu/) where I worked with [Kyle Cranmer](http://physics.as.nyu.edu/object/kylecranmer.html).
 At the end of 2012, I returned to New York from a year at [CERN](http://www.cern.ch), Switzerland.
 Originally, I am from Germany, then studied for my bachelor's and master's degree in Mathematical Physics at the University of Edinburgh, Scotland, and then went to New York University for my PhD.
-Feel free to contact me at [me@svenkreiss.com](mailto:me@svenkreiss.com).

 During my PhD, I wrote code for the statistical analysis tool [RooStats](http://twiki.cern.ch/twiki/bin/view/RooStats/WebHome) which is part of [CERN's Root Data Analysis tool](http://root.cern.ch/).
-My [ATLAS](http://atlas.web.cern.ch/Atlas/Collaboration/) work was focused on the MET trigger, the H→ZZ*→4l analysis and the Higgs Combination and I was involved in the discovery (see [New York Times article](/blog/chasing-the-higgs-nyt/)), the first mass measurement, the first evidence for VBF production and property measurements related to the coupling strengths of the Higgs Boson.
+My [ATLAS](http://atlas.web.cern.ch/Atlas/Collaboration/) work was focused on the the H→ZZ*→4l analysis, the Higgs Combination and I was involved in the discovery (see [New York Times article](/blog/chasing-the-higgs-nyt/)), the first mass measurement, the first evidence for VBF production and property measurements related to the coupling strengths of the Higgs Boson.

-Here is my [CV as pdf file](/files/cv.pdf), my [projects](/projects.html) and my [blog](/blog/).
+Here is a list of my [<i class="fa fa-cogs"></i> side projects](/projects.html), my fairly empty [<i class="fa fa-rss"></i> blog](/blog/) and my outdated [<i class="fa fa-file-text"></i> CV](/files/cv.pdf).
 Selected talks and papers are at the bottom of the page.
-My social media profiles: [<i class="fa fa-twitter-square"></i> Twitter](https://twitter.com/svenkreiss), [<i class="fa fa-linkedin-square"></i> LinkedIn](http://www.linkedin.com/in/svenkreiss), [<i class="fa fa-github-square"></i> GitHub](https://github.com/svenkreiss/).
+My social media profiles are [<i class="fa fa-twitter"></i> Twitter](https://twitter.com/svenkreiss), [<i class="fa fa-linkedin-square"></i> LinkedIn](http://www.linkedin.com/in/svenkreiss) and [<i class="fa fa-github"></i> GitHub](https://github.com/svenkreiss/) and my email address is [<i class="fa fa-envelope"></i> me@svenkreiss.com](mailto:me@svenkreiss.com).